pl4nty/auto-CTFd/README.md

 # Auto CTFd

 Automatically deploy your CTF challenges from GitHub to CTFd.
-Also supports containerised challenges on managed CTFd, Kubernetes, and Microsoft Azure.
+Also supports containerised challenges on managed CTFd, Kubernetes, Microsoft Azure, or Google's kCTF.

 ## Requirements